Chinese Football Association: History

 In 1992 the CFA under the auspices of the General Administration of Sport of China released plan to improve the quality of football in the nation.
 The plan included hiring Klaus Schlappner to coach the national team and as a technical adviser for the football federation and had the stated goals of attempting to enter the 1994 World Cup, to be among the top five teams in the 1995 Women's World Cup, qualify for the 1996 Olympic Games, represent Asia in the 1998 World Cup, to reach the quarter-finals of the 2000 Olympic Games, and to be among the top four teams in the 2002 World Cup.
 Then in 1998, the then-Minister of Sports announced a ten-year plan for Chinese football with goals to reach the World Cup finals and become one of the top sixteen teams in the world by 2002.

+In 2015, General Secretary of the Chinese Communist Party Xi Jinping set an aggressive plan to make the Chinese men's national team the number one footballing nation in Asia by 2030 and the world's number one by 2050.

+Corruption within Chinese football has factored into the program missing government targets and, in 2022, Chinese Communist Party (CCP) officials launched an anti-corruption probe resulting in eight footballing officials being investigated for "suspected of violations of discipline and law".
+In August 2024, former CCP Committee Secretary of the CFA, Du Zhaocai, pleaded guilty to accepting more than US$6.1 million in bribes.
+On 10 September 2024, CFA banned 38 players, including former nationals, Jin Jingdao, Guo Tianyu, and five officials for life over allegations of match-fixing and other forms of corruption.
+Other players and officials were also given shorter five years bans.

 National teams

 Men's national team

 The China national football team (中国国家足球队 (中國國家足球隊, Zhōngguó guójiā zúqiú duì) represents the People's Republic of China in international association football.
 Since rejoining the international football community, the team achieved their highest FIFA ranking of 37 in December 1998.

 The men's national team has won the EAFF East Asian Cup in 2005 and 2010, was runner-up at the AFC Asian Cup in 1984 and 2004, and made its sole FIFA World Cup appearance in 2002, losing all matches without scoring a goal.